thomas-lg/webpack-showroom/README.md

 Navigate through the **branches** to begin your **webpack/typescript** tiny journey 😀!

-The goal of this repo is to demonstrate quickly how webpack work and the importance of type definition in your project.
+The goal of this repo is to demonstrate quickly how webpack works and the importance of type definition in your project.

 It will help you